sangkyuncho/cholab/content/authors/admin/_index.md

 email: ''

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
+#   Set this to [] or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Principal Investigator
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+**Sangkyun ('Sang') Cho, PhD,** is an Assistant Professor in the Department of Chemical & Biomolecular Engineering at Johns Hopkins University, where he is also a Core Faculty member of the Institute for NanoBioTechnology (INBT) and the Center for Microphysiological Systems (MPS).
+His lab brings together tissue/biomaterials engineering, systems biology, and regenerative medicine to tackle fibrosis---a key driver of disease and aging across nearly all of our solid organs.
+He is particularly interested in developing precision 'mechanotherapies' for treating cardiovascular fibrosis and heart failure.

+Sang is the recipient of multiple honors and awards, including the NIH F32 Postdoctoral Fellowship (2020), the _Journal of Molecular and Cellular Cardiology_ 'Paper of the Year' Award (2021), the American Heart Association Career Development Award (2023), and the NIH K99/R00 Pathway to Independence Award (2023).

+Sang grew up in four different countries in four very distinct parts of the world---South Korea, the US, Saudi Arabia, and Switzerland---so he loves traveling and exploring new cultures.
+Outside the lab, he enjoys running (mainly to offset his love for good food).